grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 ### The Process Module

 Node has a global process object with useful methods and information about the current process.
-The console.log() method is a “thin wrapper” on the .stdout.write() method of the process object.
+The console.log() method is a "thin wrapper" on the .stdout.write() method of the process object.

 The process.env property is an object which stores and controls information about the environment in which the process is currently running.
 For example, the process.env object contains a PWD property which holds a string with the directory in which the current process is located.
 It can be useful to have some if/else logic in a program depending on the current environment— a web application in a development phase might perform different tasks than when it’s live to users.
 We could store this information on the process.env.
 One convention is to add a property to process.env with the key NODE_ENV and a value of either production or development.